nodegui/nodegui/web/docs/guides/nodegui-architecture.md

+---
+sidebar_label: Architecture
-# NodeGui Application Architecture
+title: Architecture
+---

-Before we can dive into NodeGui's APIs, we need to discuss how NodeGui works internally.
-This would give a clear picture on why the APIs are the way they are.
+By looking at how NodeGui works internally, we would get a clear picture on why the APIs are designed the way they are.

 ## Qode